 Each student will have their four lowest lecture participation scores dropped.
 Because each student gets four dropped scores, I do not make a distinction between excused and unexcused absences.
 If you miss lecture due to illness, oversleeping, travel, emergency, or do not complete a lecture participation quiz for any reason, participation for that lecture will be recorded as a zero.

-Students who need accommodations for observance of religious holidays must contact me as indicated in the academic bulletin.
-All requests for accommodations must be made before Monday, Sept 21st.
+If you need accommodations for observance of religious holidays, please contact me as indicated in the academic bulletin.
+All requests for accommodations must be made at least two weeks before the religious observance begins.

 FRIDAY WORKSHOPS